-- 49. Obligated Entry Capacity is a finite quantity and therefore National Gas Transmission makes it available to all Shipper Users and allocates it in descending price order21, i.e. to those who value it most.
-Hence National Gas Transmission runs a variety of annual, monthly, weekly and daily auctions which are detailed in UNC TPD Section B. National Gas Transmission will release capacity consistent with the processes and obligations defined in UNC. - These capacity auctions make available daily capacity (i.e. a daily right to deliver gas into the NTS at an ASEP on a particular Gas Flow Day) in quarterly, monthly, weekly and single daily strips.
+- 49. Obligated Entry Capacity is a finite quantity and therefore National Grid makes it available to all Shipper Users and allocates it in descending price order21, i.e. to those who value it most.
+Hence National Grid runs a variety of annual, monthly and daily auctions which are detailed in UNC TPD Section B. National Grid will release capacity consistent with the processes and obligations defined in UNC. - These capacity auctions make available daily capacity (i.e. a daily right to deliver gas into the NTS at an ASEP on a particular Gas Flow Day) in quarterly, monthly and single daily strips.
 In respect of daily auctions only, capacity may be available as either Firm NTS Entry Capacity and/or as Interruptible NTS Entry Capacity. - 51.
 Each auction has a reserve price.
 The Reserve Price calculation is determined in line with the reserve price setting methodology outlined in TPD Section Y. Reserve Prices are set to recover Allowed Revenues in line with the methodology with payable prices (with some exceptions) updated each Gas year.

-For more details on the reserve prices for each auction and their calculation, please see National Gas Transmission's Statement of Gas Transmission Transportation Charges and UNC TPD Section Y. - 52.
-At least one auction will result in a clearing allocation22 in which National Gas Transmission will use reasonable endeavours to make available all the available Obligated Entry Capacity at each ASEP, subject to paragraph 74.
-This auction will have a reserve price in line with the UNC TPD Section B and Section Y, unless otherwise stated within the prevailing Gas Transmission Transportation Charging Statement.
+For more details on the reserve prices for each auction and their calculation, please see National Grid's Statement of Gas Transmission Transportation Charges and UNC TPD Section Y. - 52.
+At least one auction will result in a clearing allocation22 in which National Grid will use reasonable endeavours to make available all the available Obligated Entry Capacity at each ASEP, subject to paragraph 75.
+This auction will have a reserve price in line with the UNC Section B and Section Y, unless otherwise stated within the prevailing Gas Transmission Transportation Charging Statement.
 The clearing auction will be a Daily NTS Entry Capacity (DSEC) auction held on same Day ("D") for which capacity is made available. - 53.
-There are seven main auction mechanisms through which Shipper Users can obtain NTS Entry Capacity23.
+There are six main auction mechanisms through which Shipper Users can obtain NTS Entry Capacity23.
 These are: - The NTS Entry Capacity auction for Quarterly NTS Entry Capacity (the QSEC auction) is normally held on an Annual basis.
-In the annual (currently held in March) long term capacity auctions National Gas Transmission sells Firm NTS Entry Capacity for Gas Years Y+2 to Y+16 (i.e. an auction held in March 2024 will be for capacity release over the period October 2025 to
+In the annual (currently held in March) long term capacity auctions National Grid sells Firm NTS Entry Capacity for Gas Years Y+2 to Y+16 (i.e. an auction held in March 2021 will be for capacity release over the period October 2022 to September 2037).